Greg-R/qsd2/README.md

 signal at radio power-up.
 That is all that is required to guarantee that the divide-by-2 quadrature circuit is properly initialized.
 This is a common and practically universal requirement for digital circuitry.

+There is no change to the calibration code.
+In fact, the divide factors can be mixed.
+For example, a divide-by-2 QSD2 can be used with a divide-by-4 QSE.
+As long as the correct divide factors are used, calibration will work perfectly.

 A link to the modified T41 software will be posted here soon.

 ## A Summary of Methods to Extend the T41 Frequency Range